ywamsendai/ywamsendaidocs/docs/staff/staffing.md

 Leave Type | Defined
 --------- | ---------
-Annual Leave (Holiday Entitlement) | Staff are encouraged to take 3 weeks off per year (this does not roll over into the next year if not taken).
-National Holidays | Staff can usually expect to have Japanese national holidays off (around 16 each year).
+Public Holidays | Staff can usually expect to have Japanese public holidays off (around 16 each year).
 When this is not the case, alternative days will be decided upon.
+Annual Leave (Holiday Entitlement) | Staff can expect 20 days off per year.
+We encourage taking at least 1 full week at a time for deeper rest.
+This does not roll over into the next year if not taken.
 Fundraising Leave | Staff are encouraged to travel to visit their sending church and supporters periodically in order to update them on their service with YWAM Sendai, as well as to maintain their financial support.
-Staff are encouraged to take 2 weeks per year for this (this can roll over into the next year, and be combined with annual leave to extend it).
+Staff are encouraged to take 2 weeks per year for this (this can roll over into up to 4 years for a max of 8 weeks every 4 years).
 Commpassionate (Bereavement) Leave | Staff can request leave to accommodate the loss of a family member (or other emergencies/life changes).
 Maternity (Parental) Leave | Staff can request leave when their family has a newborn child (either before or after the birth, or both).
-Sabbatical (Long) Leave | Staff can request take time off to pursue a passion, volunteer, partake in some kind of project, or to get needed rest.
 Sick Leave | Staff can request leave that is taken when a they fall ill, whether for a day, weeks, or months depending on the severity of the illness.
 If longer than 3 days, Staff will be requested to visit a doctor.
+Sabbatical (Long) Leave | After serving for 5 years, staff can request to take up to 3 months for sabbatical to pursue a passion, for spiritual renewal, or to get needed rest.
+This should be planned at least 6 months in advance.
 Miscellaneous Leave | All other forms of leave that may not fit in the above list are classified as miscellaneous leave.

 ## 10. Training